Patrolling cop vs omniscient robber: Chordal graphs

 \section{Chordal graphs}

+In this section, we consider the problem on the family of chordal graphs.
+Note that they are particularly interesting for the $\ell$-visibility Cops and Robber game, as Clarke et al.~\cite[Theorem 3.2]{Cl-et-al-2020} proved that in chordal graphs, $c_\ell(G) = c'_\ell(G)$, i.e., that it is sufficient to see the robber to be able to capture him.

-In this section, we consider two special subclasses of chordal graphs, namely caterpillars and interval graphs.
-We considered these classes as initial cases while we hoped for a general result on chordal graphs.
+We first consider two special subclasses of chordal graphs, namely caterpillars and interval graphs, with the aim of gaining insight towards a more general result for chordal graphs.
 We conclude this section with a general conjecture for chordal graphs that would generalize the first results.

 A graph $G$ is a \emph{caterpillar} if it is a tree and all vertices are within distance 1 of a central path called the \emph{backbone}.
+The specific case where the patrol capture radius is exactly $0$ corresponds to the vertex-to-vertex search game with a single searcher, $vs(G)=1$, introduced by To\v{s}i\'c~\cite{Tosic-1985}.
+The following characterization was originally proven in that context; for completeness, we include a different proof utilizing our terminology and the structural retract lemmas.